OrgaAI/orga-ai-sdk-monorepo/packages/sdk-react-native/README.md

 ```

 **Your backend proxy should:**
-- Store the OrgaAI API key and developer email securely (never in the app).
+- Store the OrgaAI API key securely (never in the app).
 - Make the call to the OrgaAI backend.
 - Return only the ephemeral token and ICE servers to the app.